fm4stats/statwhy/README.md

 As an initial test, try running the one-sample t-test program by following the instructions in [Example 1](### Example 1: One-sample t-test (Section 3.1 in our paper)) below.

+*Note*: If you update from an older version of StatWhy or have updated CVC5 since your last StatWhy installation, we recommend deleting the old ~/.statwhy.conf file.

 ### Execute OCaml programs

 To execute `.ml` files in `examples/executable_examples`, you need to install